valkriaine/Factor_Launcher_Reboot/README.md

 (App shortcuts are not supported on devices running Android 7.0 and below since shortcuts were introduced in Android 7.1)

-Updates will be released through Play Store only.

 Please uninstall the GitHub apk versions before downloading from the Play Store. (because the Play Store releases are signed)

 <a href='https://play.google.com/store/apps/details?id=com.factor.launcher&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width="200"/></a>